 Stumbling across an idyllic sandy cove makes a good day a bit special.
-Wales is full of these unexpected surprises, as wild swimming expert and author Daniel Start has discovered.
+Wales is full of these unexpected surprises, as Daniel Start has discovered.

 Barafundle Bay, Pembrokeshire